mehmetabak/mehmetabak/README.md

 - 👋 Hi, I’m @mehmetabak ,
-- 👨‍💻 I'm know java and python programming languages ,
+- 👨‍💻 I'm know kotlin, java and python programming languages ,
 - 👀 I’m interested in learning new things ,
 - 🌱 I’m currently learning software development ,
 - 📫 You can reach me at mehmetnurabak0@gmail.com .